Jill Stein (restaurateur): Recognition

 Stein was appointed Officer of the Order of the British Empire (OBE) in the 2013 Birthday Honours for services to the restaurant industry.

 She received a Lifetime Achievement Award at the Women 1st Shine Awards, which recognises women in the hospitality and service industry She also appeared in Women 1st's Top 100 women in hospitality in 2011 and CODE Hospitality's Top 100 list in 2019.

 In 2011, she received an honorary doctorate of business from Plymouth University.

 Personal life

 Jill married Rick Stein in 1975.
-They have three sons: Edward, Jack, and Charles, who are all involved in the business.
+They have three sons, who are all involved in the business.
 They divorced in 2007, but agreed to continue running the business together.